 Last but not least you can always check the user voice for Microsoft Teams.
 You will find a major feature to compete with other vendors which is “private channels” which is already in “working on it” status.
 So check those topics out and give them a vote!

-To sum it up: It is incredible how far Microsoft Teams already is and what happened in just one year.
+To sum it up: It is incredible how far Microsoft Teams already is and what happened in just this short amount of time.
 I am sure, that Microsoft Teams will become one of the best and most important service within Office 365 if Microsoft does not lose their supporters with not releasing the features in time.